IIIF/api/source/api/presentation/3.0/index.md

 Language _MAY_ be associated with strings that are intended to be displayed to the user for the `label` and `summary` properties, plus the `label` and `value` properties of the `metadata` and `requiredStatement` objects.

-The values of these properties _MUST_ be JSON objects, with the keys being the [BCP 47][org-bcp-47] language code for the language, or if the language is either not known or the string does not have a language, then the key must be the string `@none`.
+The values of these properties _MUST_ be JSON objects, with the keys being the [BCP 47][org-bcp-47] language code for the language, or if the language is either not known or the string does not have a language, then the key must be the string `none`.
 The associated values _MUST_ be arrays of strings, where each item is the content in the given language.

 ``` json-doc
 {